ln-230-story-prioritizer

 Phase 2: Load Stories Metadata (3 min)

-Objective: Build Story queue with metadata only (token efficiency).
+Objective: Build Story queue with metadata only and prepare rough scoring inputs for all Stories.

 Process: